lanl/latte_traveltime/README.md

 # Description
 **LATTE: Los Alamos TravelTime package based on Eikonal equation**

-This is an open-source software for traveltime computation based on the eikonal equation, adjoint-state first-arrival traveltime tomography, and source location in 2D/3D isotropic acoustic/elastic media.
+This is an open-source software for traveltime computation based on the eikonal equation, adjoint-state traveltime tomography, and source location in 2D/3D isotropic acoustic/elastic media.

 The work is supported by Los Alamos National Laboratory (LANL) Laboratory Directory Research and Development (LDRD) project 20240322ER.
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration (NNSA) of the U.S. Department of Energy (DOE) under Contract No. 89233218CNA000001.
 The research uses high-performance computing resources provided by LANL's Institutional Computing (IC) program.